 Cst.
 Kristen Dyck

-I'm really looking forward to being deployed into the community and building relationships in Surrey.
-The training schedule has been intense, there are a lot of skills to master.
-I'm looking forward to the next stage, and working with my field trainer.
+I'm really looking forward to being deployed, and building relationships in Surrey.
+The training schedule has been intense, there are a lot of skills to master."

 JIBC Police Academy

-Recruits attend the JIBC Police Academy in New Westminster for two blocks of training, totalling 23 weeks.
+Recruits attend the JIBC Police Academy in New Westminster for two blocks of training, totalling 23 weeks, plus 22 weeks of field training at SPS.
 Recruits attend the Academy during the week, Monday to Friday, for eight hours per day.
 Please note that there are no living accommodations at the JIBC.
 Recruit Constables receive a base salary and benefits while undergoing their training at the JIBC, but they are responsible for paying their own program tuition (approximately $13,890).

 Block 1: Block I is 14 weeks of training at the JIBC Police Academy where the recruits build the foundations for basic skills needed for a new frontline member.
 Each week of training in Block I is based on one type of call where recruits learn the legal, operational, and tactical skills required to effectively respond to that call.